 - Custom Outcome Events (Could be engagement rate, purchases, or other desired actions)

-Tools like OneSignal can provide insight into some of these metrics for each channel.
+Tools like OneSignal provide insight into these metrics for each channel and can help you understand and optimize your notification performance.
 These metrics can also be integrated with and sent to existing analytics systems that you may use to track in-game user activity.
-This analytics connection is an important component of analyzing the short and long term impact of your messages.
+This analytics connection is an important component of analyzing your messages' short- and long-term impact.